Wallowa County addresses nuisances, waste

 In other business, the commissioners:

 • Heard and awarded a bid for asphalt oil at the request of the road department.
 Hillock said the bid came in at 500 tons for $587.50 a ton.
-It’s to be use to chip seal county roads.
+It’s to be used to chip seal county roads.

 Considered an intergovernmental agreement for Managing Oregon Resources Efficiently.
 MORE promotes the cost-effective cooperation between governmental departments.